 Interestingly, Budweiser went all out in its campaign.

 The brand was estimated to have spent $2.5 million on a thousand-square-foot barn-shaped club.
 The performers for its events were stars such as Florida Georgia Line and Thomas Rhett.
-Additionally, the area had spaces dedicated for ordering beer, playing corn hole, taking pictures and chatting up Budweiser’s brewmasters.
+Additionally, the area had spaces dedicated to ordering a beer, playing corn hole, taking pictures, and chatting up Budweiser’s brewmasters.